Do I have to be a member?

 How do I get a membership?

 Making an account in our database is the first step of becoming a member.
 The easiest way is to click Join Our Mailing List at the top of our website.
-Please make sure all fields are completed.
+You can bypass the credit card registration, but please make sure all other fields are completed.
 Otherwise, we’ll have to take the time to complete this process upon check-in which will delay your registration.
 When you arrive to camp, Guest Services will print your membership form and charge you for the membership.
 A valid government issued photo ID is mandatory.
 The Woods Campground has two options for memberships: A full season membership which expires on the last day of the current camping season or a 7 consecutive day temporary membership for guests who aren’t planning a return visit in the current camping season.

 I was a member in the past.
 Do I need to renew it this season?